KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Covid19-Vaccination by fhinder](https://github.com/fhinder/MMM-Covid19-Vaccination)

+0. This module is outdated: Obsolete, no new data since 2022-04-27.
 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Covid19-Vaccination.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.